CooldownΒΆ

 $ mpm --cooldown "1 week" install some-package

-$ mpm --cooldown 12h --allow-no-cooldown upgrade --all # let unsupported managers run too
+$ mpm --cooldown 12h --allow-unsupported-managers upgrade --all # let unsupported managers run too

-It accepts a human-readable duration like 7 days, 1 week, 12h, 30m, a bare number of days, or 0 / empty to disable.
-The value is also settable as the cooldown key in any mpm configuration file (see Configuration for the full schema) or as the MPM_COOLDOWN environment variable.
+The same value is settable as the cooldown key in any mpm configuration file (see Configuration for the full schema) or as the MPM_COOLDOWN environment variable.

 When cooldown is set, mpm: